 - 1. This project is designed to allow students to determine for themselves if companies that they are familiar with emphasize total quality.
 As can be seen from the Deere and Company case, some companies have continuing references to their total quality efforts.
 Others may mention it "in passing" or not at all. - 2.
-Students could use principles from the next chapter (Chapter 3 see information on survey design) to design the questionnaire and content from Deming's 14 Points to perform this project.

-- 3. This project is similar to project 1, above, except that students are asked to gather information from face-to-face interviews.
+Students could use principles from Chapter 3 (see information on survey design) to design the questionnaire and content from Deming's 14 Points to perform this project. - 3.
+This project is similar to project 1, above, except that students are asked to gather information from face-to-face interviews.
 It is also similar to project 4, below.
 Students may actually find that the organization's QMS is based on ISO 9000. - 4.
-This exercise is designed to expose students to the use of ISO 9000:2000 (or its newest successor, ISO 9000-2015) in organizations.
-Students may find that managers perceive that ISO 9000 is going to be more costly and difficult to attain and keep, based on the need for a more comprehensively deployed system required by the new standards. - 5.
+This exercise is designed to expose students to the use of ISO 9000:2000 in organizations.
+Students may find that managers perceive that ISO 9000:2000 is going to be more costly and difficult to attain and keep, based on the need for a more comprehensively deployed system required by the new standards. - 5.
 The International Organization for Standardization (IOS) website www.iso.org is an interesting website and first source of information on the current ISO registrations.
-Now that the ISO 9000:2015 requirements are fully in place, it will be interesting to see whether the trend will be toward increasing or decreasing numbers of registrations.
-Note that new standards are being finalized (see Question 6, following)
+Now that the ISO 9000:2000 requirements are fully in place, it will be interesting to see whether the trend will be toward increasing or decreasing numbers of registrations.